 What You’ll Need

-A scavenger hunt is a classic thing to do at a sleepover.
-Depending on the number of kids, you can split into teams, or the children can play individually.
+A scavenger hunt is a sleepover staple.
+Depending on the group size, you can split the kids into teams or have them play individually.

 3. Flashlight Tag